snapshot-labs/snapshot-strategies/src/strategies/decentraland-wearable-rarity/README.md

 # Decentraland Wearable Rarity

-This strategy allows users to calculate the total amount of Decentraland wearables and apply a multiply to each rarity.
-Additionally you can limit the collections that will be take into account using a list of ids.
+This strategy allows users to calculate the total amount of Decentraland wearables and apply a multiplier to each rarity.
+Additionally you can limit the collections that will be taken into account using a list of ids.

 ## Example

-The should should look like this:
+The parameters should look like this:

 ```json
 {